The Competitors of Wakely 2009

 To me, the main appeal of the Damn Wakely Dam ultra is the fact that it is a very serious & difficult event and yet it has a laid back vibe with genuinely good people who love running, trails, and the wilderness.
 When considering adding this race to their calendar, the smart runner will solemnly contemplate the situation they're considering to really understand the risk & difficulty of this race.
 As Joe Hackett writes in the News Enterprise:

 In recent years, numerous trail running events have sprouted up targeting the growing community of folks who enjoy taking a faster pace through the wilderness.
-These events have taken trail running to a whole, new level.
+These events have taken trail running to a whole, new level.32.6 uninterrupted trail miles with no cross roads.
+There aren't many places in the northeast more remote than this course.

 The grandaddy (sic) of them all is the Damn Wakley (sic) Dam Ultra Marathon, scheduled annually for mid-July.
 The popular race fills up every year with returnees and open slots are only available, "if someone dies," according to organizers.